New Zealand War Displays: Lower Gallery

-NZ raised another Division to fight the Japanese in the Pacific.
-There they fought alongside the United States in the Solomon Islands but eventually the Government decided that the country could not afford the numbers of men required to keep two divisions up to strength and so the 3rd Division was disbanded and the men either sent to reinforce the 2nd Division in Italy or were brought home to work in theb factories or farms.
+New Zealand raised another Division to fight the Japanese in the Pacific.
+There they fought alongside the United States in the Solomon Islands but eventually the Government decided that the country could not afford the numbers of men required to keep two divisions up to strength and so the 3rd Division was disbanded and the men either sent to reinforce the 2nd Division in Italy or were brought home to work in the factories or farms.
 The National Army Museum display is a scene which represents soldiers from this division climbing down the side of a ship into a landing craft to attack the Solomon Islands.

 By the end of the war NZ’s primary role was producing tinned or dried food for the American forces fighting in the Pacific.

 The Korean War began in 1950 when the Communist North Korea invaded the South.
 The United Nations resolved to protect the South and sent a force to fight alongside the South Koreans against the North Koreans and later the Communist Chinese.
 NZ sent an Artillery Regiment (16 Field Regiment) and supporting units (10 Transport Company and Engineers) to fight alongside other Commonwealth countries in a Commonwealth Brigade and then a Commonwealth Division.